Problem

 Challenge 3: Designing for Security-Based Data Variations

-This created a risk: dashboards that looked clear and meaningful in full-data scenarios could appear empty, misleading, or confusing when data was restricted.
-Additionally, stakeholders were hesitant to sign off on designs without seeing how real data across different roles would render in the system.
+User access to data varied based on security permissions.
+Depending on role, some users would see complete datasets while others would see partial or limited data.
+This created a risk: dashboards that looked clear and meaningful in full-data scenarios could appear empty or confusing when data was restricted.
+Additionally, our clients were hesitant to sign off on designs without seeing how real data across different roles would render in the system.

 I proactively identified key security scenarios and designed for edge cases rather than assuming full visibility.
+This included:

 Working with the development team to understand how data filtering would affect visual outputs